SOMAS2021/SOMAS2021/.github/PULL_REQUEST_TEMPLATE.md

 # Summary

+*Pssst...you... yes you!
+I need to tell you a secret.
+Did you run `make lint` and perhaps `gofmt -w ./`?
+That's what superheroes do!*

 Please provide a summary of the change.
 What does this PR do?
 What does it solve?

 ## Additional Information